maxharlow/scrape-pef/README.md

 Iterate through a donations CSV produced by PEF and create a [Neo4j] (http://www.neo4j.org/) graph database.
 Requires [SBT] (http://www.scala-sbt.org/) to be installed and Neo4j running.

-Note the format of PEF CSVs is pretty idiosyncratic: commas at the end of lines, Windows line-endings, and the last four characters of each file appears to be missing.
+Note the format of PEF CSVs is pretty idiosyncratic: commas at the end of lines, Windows line-endings, and the last few characters at the end of each file are often missing.
 You will only need to manually fix the latter for the Grapher to understand it.

 Usage: